 Addressing any underlying health issues

-A person who has an underlying health condition may find that their sleep improves once they treat that condition.
-The treatment depends on the type of condition the person has.
+A person who has an underlying health condition may find their sleep improves once they treat it.
+Treatment will depend on the type of condition the person has.

 Some people may frequently wake up tired but have no other symptoms.
 If this is the case, they should begin practicing good sleep hygiene habits and make any other appropriate lifestyle changes.

-If a person continues to wake up tired despite making the above changes, they should see a doctor.
+If a person continues to wake up tired for several weeks despite making changes, they should see a doctor.
 This could be a symptom of an underlying health condition that requires treatment.

 People who wake up tired and have additional symptoms should see their doctor as soon as possible.